 Welcome!

 I am a graduate student in the Department of Biostatistics at the University of Michigan.
-In Fall 2023, I started my fifth (and final 🤞) year here in Ann Arbor.
+In the fall of 2023 I started my fifth (and final 🤞) year here in Ann Arbor.

 Broadly, I am interested in scaleable and flexible statistical models for design and analysis of biomedical studies and their applications to medical or social science and public policy.
 The research that I work on include Bayesian methods as well as classical semi- and non-parametric approaches.
 I love challenges in statistical computing and spend most of my time rubber-ducking my code to myself.